reslp/smsi-funannotate/README.md

 The database needs to be bound every time funannotate is run.
 This should be done automatically by the submission script (bin/immediate_submitt.py).

-## **External dependencies for funannotate:**
+## **External dependencies for funannotate**

 These include the programs needed for funannotate to run but which are not included in the container.
 It currently includes SignalP4.1, Genemark ES, interproscan and eggnog-mapper.

 ### Eggnog mapper:

-Eggnog mapper  comes as another container named reslp/eggnog-mapper.
-For it to work it is necessary to download NOG databases.
+Eggnog mapper  comes as another container named reslp/eggnog-mapper:1.0.3.
+Eggnog Mapper V2 is not yet compatible with funannotate.
+For the container to work it is necessary to download NOG databases.
 To do so, these command needs to be run inside the data folder of the current project:

 	mkdir eggnogdb
-	singularity run docker://reslp/eggnog-mapper download_eggnog_data.py NOG -y --data_dir eggnogdb
+	singularity run docker://reslp/eggnog-mapper:1.0.3 download_eggnog_data.py NOG -y --data_dir eggnogdb

 ### GeneMark-ES: